mapbox/node-pre-gyp/README.md

 # node-pre-gyp

-`node-pre-gyp` is a Node.js native add-on install tool.
+`node-pre-gyp` is a tool that makes it easy to publish and install Node.js C++ from binaries.

 [![NPM](https://nodei.co/npm/node-pre-gyp.png)](https://nodei.co/npm/node-pre-gyp/)

 [![Build Status](https://secure.travis-ci.org/mapbox/node-pre-gyp.png)](https://travis-ci.org/mapbox/node-pre-gyp)
 [![Dependencies](https://david-dm.org/mapbox/node-pre-gyp.png)](https://david-dm.org/mapbox/node-pre-gyp)

-## Does this replace npm or node-gyp?

-No: it plays nicely with them.

- - You still publish your package to the npm repository
- - You still create a `binding.gyp` to compile your module with `node-gyp`
+## Overview

+To enable binary installs `node-pre-gyp` you set up `npm` to call `node-pre-gyp` to install a module which overrides the default `npm` behavior of calling `node-gyp` to build from source.

-What `node-pre-gyp` does is stand between `npm` and `node-gyp`.
+`node-pre-gyp` stands between `npm` and `node-gyp`.
 It offers two main things:

- - A command line tool called `node-pre-gyp` that can be called directly (or through npm) to install or package your module.
+ - A command line tool called `node-pre-gyp` that can install your package from a binary or publish it.
  - Javascript code that can be required to dynamically find your module: `require('node-pre-gyp').find`

-## Who uses node-pre-gyp?

-**Developers** of C++ modules can use `node-pre-gyp` to package and publish the modules `.node` binary before running `npm publish`.

-**Users** can then `npm install` your module from a binary and `node-pre-gyp` does the work to make this seamless across platforms, node versions, and architectures.
+For a hello world example of a Node.js C++ modules packaged with `node-pre-gyp` see <https://github.com/springmeyer/node-addon-example>.

 ## Modules using `node-pre-gyp`: